syncfusion-content/blazor-docs/blazor/scheduler/events.md

 # Events in Blazor Scheduler Component

-In this section, we have provided the list of events of the Scheduler component which will be triggered for appropriate Scheduler actions.
+In this section, the list of events of the Scheduler component have been provided which will be triggered for appropriate Scheduler actions.

 The events should be provided to the Scheduler using **ScheduleEvents** tag.
 When using events of Scheduler, **TValue** must be provided in the **ScheduleEvents** tag.